Ballet, Jazz, Tap, Irish Step, Modern, Pilates and Music’n Motion.

 Wowdancewear.com

-Pink – Any light/ theatrical pink color with correct foot style.
+Pink – Any light/ theatrical pink color with the correct foot style.

 Tan Tights – any tan color that matches skin tone – So Danca – Capezio

-MISSED CLASSES can be made up by arrangement with the instructor within 30 days.
-Be certain to alert the Dance Center, in writing, if there is to be an extended series of absences.
+Students can make up MISSED CLASSES with the instructor within 30 days.
+If there is to be an extended series of absences, be certain to alert the Dance Center in writing.

 We follow the Northboro Public School schedule regarding snow cancellations.
-If school is cancelled because of bad weather then we are closed.
-If there is an early release because of bad weather then we are closed.
-Parents should check email for alerts.
-Refunds or credits will not be granted for missed classes due to weather cancellations
+We will be closed when Nothboro schools cancel because of inclement weather.
+We are closed if there is an early release because of inclement weather.
+Parents should check their email for alerts.
+There will be no refunds or credits for missed classes due to weather cancellations

 SCHOOL CLOSINGS...The Dance Center does not follow the public school calendar regarding holidays.
 We are open most Monday holidays.
 The Dance Center will be CLOSED on the following dates only: